alfonsocj/loopback-api-cache/README.md

 ## How to use it

-Stary by creating a Model for our cache.
+Start by creating a Model for the cache.
 It should have `id: string`, `data: any` and `ttl: number` fields.

 ```sh